-We didn’t grow up out here.
+Steve and I didn’t grow up out here.
 We moved from a small city to a small town in 1989 and thought we’d live there forever.
 It didn’t take long for the neighboring houses to close in on us.
-Did they move during the night?
-We moved to a tiny town.
-The population bounces between 60 and 70 depending on when families with kids move in and out of town.
-So where is a life in the wild?
-Here, middle of nowhere.
+We moved to a tiny town, population 60, in northern Washington County, Maine.
 Towns are few and far between.
-We are 90 miles from a city, 30 and 50 miles from Walmart stores, 10 miles “from town,” and about 30 minutes, less as the crow flies, from Canada.
+We are 90 miles from a city, 45 and 50 minutes from Walmart stores, 10 miles “from town,” and about 15 minutes from Canada.
 See the light gray line that runs through Vanceboro, through Spednic Lake and up?
 That’s the border between Maine and New Brunswick, Canada.

 We don’t have neighbors in sight but we’re close enough to help each other out if necessary.
 There are three miles of paved road in town but endless miles of gravel roads and ATV and snowmobiles trails.
 You can legally ride ATVs and snowsleds on our paved roads providing there’s enough snow for the sleds.

 Wildlife is a daily part of life out here.
 Bear, moose, deer, coyotes, bobcat, raccoon, skunk, porcupine, red and gray squirrel, chipmunk, various weasels, bald eagle, osprey, various hawks and others.
 We work to protect our ducks and chickens from predators.
 Our 2015 losses were to a bobcat (two birds) and a neighbor’s dog (10 birds).

 Being away from the city and conveniences of city life for 27 since 1989, living out here doesn’t seem all that remote anymore.
 I’m reminded from time to time that we really are in the wilderness…with a little bit of “civilization” around us.
 I’m also reminded how different my life is from most people.